1 Peter 5:1

 (b) Examples.
 A godly pastor does not throw their weight around like a tyrant but sets an example for others to follow.
 They have the same mindset as Paul who said “Imitate me, as I imitate Christ” (1 Cor.
 11:1).

 What does a pastor do?
-Pastors are asked to do a hundred different things, but in the Bible they do just three things: they set an example for others to follow, they watch over those in their care, and they teach so that the body of Christ may be strengthened and equipped (See Acts 20:28, Eph.
+Pastors are asked to do a hundred different things, but in the Bible they mainly do three things: they set an example for others to follow, they prayerfully watch over those in their care, and they teach so that the body of Christ may be strengthened and equipped (See Acts 20:28, Eph.
 4:11, Tit.
 1:9, Heb.
 13:17, 1 Pet.
 5:2–3).
 Not all teachers are pastors, but all pastors are teachers, in one form or another.

 1 Peter 5:4